Ignatimus/data-analysis-portfolio/NYC-Citi-Bike-Case-Study/README.md

 Manhattan dominates in both raw trip count and trip minutes, consistent with its dense layout and strong commuter flows.

 #### **Neighborhood-Level Table**
-Below the map is a comparative table showing:
+Next to the map is a comparative table showing:

 - Trips by **user type** (customer vs. subscriber)
 - Average trip duration